randyp/jdbj/README.md

 ```

 #### Versioning
-jdbj is not following any semantic versioning scheme yet, and will not until version 1, which we'll release once we have a user base.
-Expect us to break interfaces.
+jdbj is not following any semantic versioning scheme yet.
+After we have some users we'll release version 1 and follow apache versioning.
+Until then, expect us to break interfaces.

 #### Why?
 Other jdbc convenience libraries follow the "create statement, bind parameters, execute query, map results" pattern that we inherited from older procedural code.
 For many web applications we've found a better pattern: "build, build, execute".
 We get to reuse build steps across most requests and only do the minimum amount of query building for each request.